Mibew/advanced-button-plugin/README.md

 The plugin needs the feature "Tracking and inviting" to be enabled.
 Otherwise it will just not work.

+NB.: If one enabled the feature "Tracking and inviting" for the first time, the button should be regenerated.

 ## Installation

 1. Get the archive with the plugin sources.
 You can download it from the [official site](https://mibew.org/plugins#mibew-advanced-button) or build the plugin from sources.